A thorough understanding of your website’s non-brand organic traffic is an important step in elaborating the SEO strategy.

 But as of 2013, Google encrypts organic searches.
 Consequently, in your Analytics account, most of your traffic is labeled as not-provided.

-Through a proprietary algorithm, SEOmonitor is able to reveal the not-provided traffic information and re-distribute the organic visits back to the keywords that generated them.
+Through a proprietary algorithm, SEOmonitor is able to reveal the not-provided traffic information and re-distribute the organic visits (and corresponding conversions or transactions) back to the keywords that generated them.